 Do you need a pick me up?
 November 30

 In the year that king Uzziah died I saw also the Lord sitting upon a throne, high and lifted up, and His train filled the temple.

-If you need to be lifted up, start praising God.
+If you need to 'a pick me up,' start praising God.
 I know it can be hard to stir yourself up sometimes.
-But as you start to praise Him his presence will come to fill you up.
+But as you begin to praise Him, his presence will come to fill you up.
 He's a Good, Good God!

-He is: “Shub Nephesh”
+He is: Shub Nephesh